2,5-Dimethoxy-4-ethylamphetamine

-2,5-Dimethoxy-4-ethylamphetamine (DOET) is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
+DOET, also known as 4-ethyl-2,5-dimethoxyamphetamine or as Hecate, is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
 It is closely related to DOM and is a synthetic analogue of the naturally occurring phenethylamine psychedelic mescaline.
+The drug is the derivative of DOM in which the methyl group at the 4 position has been replaced with a ethyl group.
+It is taken orally.
+DOET has a slow onset of 1 to 3 hours, a delayed peak of 3 to 5 hours, and a dose-dependent and potentially very long duration of 5 to 20 hours.

-The drug acts as a selective agonist of the serotonin 5-HT_{2} receptors, including of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
+Effects of DOET at low doses include mild euphoria, enhanced self-awareness, and talkativeness, among others.
+Mild closed-eye visuals can also occur.
+At higher doses, DOET produces psychedelic effects including heightened emotions, sensory enhancement, rich closed-eye visuals, and open-eye visuals, among others.
+Physical effects include pupil dilation, increased heart rate, and increased blood pressure.
+It acts as a selective agonist of the serotonin 5-HT_{2} receptors, including of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.

 DOET was first discovered by Alexander Shulgin in the 1960s.
 It was clinically studied at low and sub-hallucinogenic doses for potential use as a pharmaceutical drug acting as a "psychic energizer" by Dow Chemical Company in the 1960s.
-However, its development was terminated after DOM emerged as a street drug and caused a public health crisis in San Francisco in 1967.
+However, its development was terminated after DOM emerged as a street drug and caused a small public health crisis in San Francisco in 1967.
 Nonetheless, DOET's effects at low doses were extensively characterized in small clinical trials.
-The psychedelic effects of DOET at higher doses were subsequently described by Shulgin in his book PiHKAL in 1991.
+The psychedelic effects of DOET at higher doses were subsequently described by Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved) in 1991.

-DOET is taken by mouth.
-It has a slow onset of 1 to 3 hours, a delayed peak of 3 to 5 hours, and a dose-dependent and potentially very long duration of 5 to 20 hours.
-Effects at low doses include mild euphoria, enhanced self-awareness, and talkativeness, among others.
-Mild closed-eye visuals can also occur.
-At higher doses, DOET produces psychedelic effects including heightened emotions, sensory enhancement, rich closed-eye visuals, and open-eye visuals, among others.
-Physical effects include pupil dilation, increased heart rate, and increased blood pressure.